COMHIS/kungliga/publicationyear.md

 [Publication year discarded](output.tables/publication_year_discarded.csv)

-Publication year is available for 371287 documents (96%).
+Publication year is available for 372572 documents (97%).
 The publication years span 1457-2012.

 ![plot of chunk summarypublicationyear](figure/summarypublicationyear-1.png)

 ### Publication frequency

-Publication frequency is available for 2975 documents (1%).
+Publication frequency information is available for 2975 documents (NaN%).
 The links are invalid if the lists are empty.

 [Publication frequency accepted](output.tables/publication_frequency_accepted.csv)